-- They are aslo utilised for making various components in the chemical industry.
+- They are also utilized for making various components in the chemical industry.

 Interesting Read – 7 Best UV Resistant Plastics For Outdoor Applications

-Ans.
 The PVC heat withstanding capability is far less than all the plastics mentioned above.
 It can be specified for applications at 54.4°C (130°F).
-Its pressure withstanding ability aslo decreases substantially at elevated temperatures.
+Its pressure withstanding ability also decreases substantially at elevated temperatures.

 Ans.
 If a plastic material is exposed to heat for a prolonged period, they are affected by thermal degradation.
 Prolonged exposure to heat will cause loss of strength and toughness, becoming more prone to cracking, breaking, and chipping.

-Ans.
 This type of attribute is seen in thermoplastics.
-They can be heated, cooled, and reheated without significant reduction in their properties.
+They can be heated, cooled, and reheated without significantly reducing their properties.
 In addition, thermoplastics liquefy instead of burning, making them easy to process in injection molding and subsequently recycled.